Outside My Window

 "Outside My Window" is a song co-written and recorded by American country music artist Sarah Buxton.
 The song was released in June 2009 as the lead-off single from her self-titled debut album, which was released in February 2010.
 It has since become Buxton's second Top 30 hit on the U.S. Billboard Hot Country Songs chart, as well as the highest-charting single of her career.
 Buxton wrote this song with Victoria Shaw, Gary Burr and Mark Hudson.

 Content

 "Outside My Window" is an up-tempo country pop song, backed primarily by electric guitar with steel guitar fills.
-The song's female narrator describes the positive things she sees "outside [her] window," which brightens up her day.
+The song's female narrator describes the positive things she sees "outside [her] window," which brighten up her day.

 Critical reception

 The song has received mixed reception from music critics.
 Matt Bjorke of Roughstock reviewed the song favorably and referring to it as Buxton's "biggest shot at radio stardom yet."
 He described the song as "a Martina McBride-like optimistic ballad", as well as "a hook-y, sing-a-long to play for women this summer."
 Karlie Justus of Engine 145 gave the song a thumbs down, finding fault in the song's "strange production choices" and the chorus' "long mishmash of feel-good staples, which underscores its 'written by committee' feel."
 She thought that the verses were well written, and compared Buxton's sound to the likes of SHeDAISY, Deana Carter, and Julianne Hough.
 Kevin John Coyne of Country Universe gave the song a C rating, noting that while her voice is "distinctive and interesting," it is crowded out by "layers of backing instruments and vocalists," which result in her "sound[ing] like any one of the countless 21st century country acts who have to put all their effort into getting close enough to being on key for auto-tune to fix it."